 ANJeL Panel at Joint JSAA/ICJLE Conference: 13-16 July 2009, Sydney

 ANJeL sponsored a panel presentation entitled "Bridging the Gap between Japanese Language and Japanese Legal Studies" at the joint Japanese Studies Association of Australia (JSAA) – International Conference on Japanese Language Education (ICJLE) 2009 conference held in Sydney across 13-16 July 2009 at the University of New South Wales and the University of Sydney.
 This panel focused on the interaction between legal studies and language in a variety of contexts, including as part of undergraduate, post-graduate and international legal education.
-The Conference website can be found here.

 Professor Kent Anderson presented a paper entitled "The Language in Teaching Comparative Japanese Law: Can Legal Studies and Language Studies Be Combined?—two case studies."
 This paper relies on two case studies to investigate whether combining Japanese legal studies with Japanese language studies compromises the pedagogical outcomes.
 Put differently, does combing language and legal studies inhibit achieving educational outcomes for either, or can both objectives be accomplished in the classroom?
 The first case study is a negotiation simulation exercise conducted for four years that has Australian students and Japanese students negotiating a contract and resolving a dispute under that contract through video negotiation and email exchange.
 The students are divided into three teams that negotiate in Japanese, English and a mixture of the two languages.
 The course seeks to teach negotiation and legal drafting skills, and provides a means by which students can develop their professional Japanese language skills.
 The second case study is course taught for four years that leads towards students participating in an arbitration and negotiation mooting competition in Japanese.
 This course seeks to develop legal reasoning, arbitration practice, negotiation skills, and provides a means by which students can develop their professional Japanese language skills.
 Deeper analysis is warranted, but preliminary outcomes suggest the following.
 These courses inspire students which allows for more student-led learning.
 The practical skills focus of the courses fills a hole in the Australian legal education curriculum.
 Students’ professional language skills develop, but perhaps more importantly the exercise provides an opportunity for students to make a realistic assessment of their own language skills.
 Challenges include increased cost of innovative educational design, the infrastructure costs of the models, and the bounded skill set of the teaching staff.